Lamar Jackson Player Prop Bets for NFL Week 10 | Baltimore vs. Miami 11/11/2021

 Matchup vs. Miami

-- In one matchup against the Dolphins, Jackson recorded 324 passing yards, 95.5 yards above his over/under for Thursday.
+- Jackson threw for 324 passing yards one matchup against the Dolphins, 95.5 more yards his over/under in Thursday's game.

-- Jackson threw multiple touchdown passes in that matchup against the Dolphins.
+- Jackson threw multiple touchdown passes in that game against the Dolphins.

-- The Dolphins are conceding 296.7 passing yards per game this year, the NFL's 31st-ranked pass defense.
+- This week Jackson will face the NFL's 31st-ranked pass defense (296.7 yards allowed per game).

-- With 17 passing TDs conceded this season, the Dolphins defense is ranked 28th in the league.
+- The Dolphins' defense is 28th in the league, allowing 1.9 passing touchdowns per game.

 Recent Performances

-- Jackson has racked up 690 passing yards (230.0 per game) and has a 61.6% completion percentage this year (61-of-99) while throwing five touchdowns and four interceptions over his last three games.
+- Jackson has thrown for 690 yards (230.0 ypg) on 61-of-99 passing with five touchdowns and four interceptions over his last three games.

 Jackson's Baltimore Teammates